 Honest, founder-written comparison of Sprintive, Mozon Technologies, ITG, DSTeck, and Ijjad.
-Tech stacks, pricing, timelines, and which agency fits which project — no sponsor deals, no fluff.
+Tech stacks, scope, timelines, and which agency fits which project - no sponsor deals, no fluff.

 Sprintive vs Ijjad - which Jordan web agency should you pick?